mehdimerbah/BW_Seminar/README.md

     - SW alignment
     - parallelized
 - HISAT2 (Kim et al., 2019):
-    - Hierarchical indexing scheme alignment tool 2
+    - Hierarchical indexing for spliced alignment of transcripts alignment tool 2
     - Long repeats projected to a single location, then later retrieved from FM index
     - support for HLA typing, DNA-fingerprinting analysis
     - builds linear graph of reference genome, and adds alternative paths for mutations, deletions, insertions.
 This graph is then turned into a prefix sorted graph